aptech/docs/docs/CR-ldlsol.rst

     :param b: the right hand sides of the system of linear equations.
     :type b: Nx1 vector or NxK matrix

-    :param ldl_factor: containing the a factorization returned from the function :func:`ldlp`.
+    :param ldl_factor: contains the a factorization returned from the function :func:`ldlp`.
     :type ldl_factor: Nx(N+1) matrix

-    :return x: containing the solution to LDLTx = b.
+    :return x: contains the solution to LDLTx = b.

     :rtype x: Nx1 vector or NxK matrix